akan72/onchain/README.md

 python -m pip install --upgrade pip pip install -r requirements.txt
 ```

+For future runs, we only need to execute `source env/bin/activate`.

 Set up your Project ID for using Infura's API: